dprada/DIY_MD/README.md

-# DIY_MD
+# Molecular Dynamics DIY

-Do it yourself: Molecular Dynamics xxxxxxxx
+Do it yourself: Molecular Dynamics

-This line was edited by Diego.